SELECTION OF QUESTIONS AND ANSWERS

 If you stop worrying and intellectualizing on them, and enjoy the practice of our Shaolin Kungfu, you will soon discover that you have no more depression to slip out from, that you have developed confidence, and that you have no more resentment to let go of.

 Why is it so?
-Why is it that if you stop worrying and intellectualizing on these problems, and enjoy your Shaolin Kungfu practice, you will soon overcome these problems as well as develop in heart of confidence.
+Why is it that if you stop worrying and intellectualizing on these problems, and enjoy your Shaolin Kungfu practice, you will soon overcome these problems as well as develop a heart of confidence.

 Don't worry and intellectualize on it.